 A great way to keep your area cleaner is to teach your pets to use a localized area for relief.
 A fake fire hydrant or a mailbox is an easy way to shrink their relief area and reduce water use.
 This area is designed for pet use only and is usually up to 50 feet in size.
 Cleaning in this area can also become fully automatic with a chlorine-enabled wash system.
 Using a system like this is the most hygienic way to keep your front or backyard clean, however, it will require training to use.

 You can also build a dog run and create a sectioned-out enclosed space for play and exercise to help minimize the pet relief area!
 This can greatly reduce the area that requires consistent sanitizing.

 Why Make the Switch?

 We all know there's nothing that can replace a plush natural green lawn.
-However, that's just not the reality for most people.
-Customers making the switch to pet turf systems typically have similar reasoning: Their lawn is dead and uneven.
+However, that's just not the reality for most people, especially with the current water restrictions.
+Customers making the switch to pet turf systems typically have similar causes: Their lawn is dead and uneven.
 Dust, dirt, and other contaminants are then tracked into the house by their dogs and foot traffic.
 It can be very difficult to regrow natural grass and can sometimes turn your lawn into a swampy marsh.